tim-one/tim-one.github.io/psf/drift.md

 > but if you, e,g., call out your PSF affiliation on your profile on X and then post something that goes against
 > the CoC, then that's a problem as that then reflects poorly on the PSF and the rest of the membership.

-I see nothing in the actual CoC than can be read that way.
+I see nothing in the actual CoC that can be read that way.
 Can you?
 I'm not a lawyer.
 I don't recall whether I ever said on my blog whether or not I'm a PSF member, but it's not a secret that I am (I'm a long-time Fellow, in fact).
 Does saying that out loud now make my blog subject to PSF censorship?
 We'll see.